iosifv/cv/README.md

 ```
 Just update the `GHA_TOKEN_FOR_PUSH_EXPIRES_FEB_2025` token in the github settings.

 - Another one: The github action used for this is somehow forcing the last package to be used.
-Version 2.1.0 of the stackoverflow theme is now showing the company names so the package.json version must remain `2.0`
+Version 2.1.0 of the stackoverflow theme is not showing the company names so the package.json version must remain `2.0`